paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 Additionally, all messages sent by the MDD will contain MDD-supported SRTP protection profiles at the end of the Tunnel message.
 The KMF will need to select a common profile supported by both the endpoint and the MDD to ensure that hop-by-hop operations can successfully be performed.

-Further, the KMF will provide the SRTP [@!RFC3711] key material for HBH operations at the time it sends a DTLS Finished message to the endpoint via the tunnel.
+Further, the KMF will provide the SRTP [@!RFC3711] keying material for HBH operations at the time it sends a DTLS Finished message to the endpoint via the tunnel.
 The MDD would extract this Key Info when received and use it for hop-by-hop encryption and authentication.
 The delivery of the keying information along with the completion of the DTLS handshake ensures the delivery of the keying information is fate shared with completion of the DTLS handshake so that the MDD is guaranteed to have the HBH keying information before it receives any media that is encrypted or authenticated with that key.

 # Tunneling Procedures